GabJaJ/event-manager/README.md

-# Decentralized Event Manager - Solana - Rust
+# Cannart - Solana - Rust

-✨ **DECENTRALIZED EVENT MANAGER** ✨
+✨ **CANABIS DECENTRALIZED MANAGER** ✨

-## ADMINISTRATION EVENTS PROGRAM IN SOLANA
+## ADMINISTRATION ON CANNABIS PROGRAM IN SOLANA

-The objective of this project is to develop a DECENTRALIZED EVENT MANAGER based on the Solana blockchain.
+The objective of this project is to develop a DECENTRALIZED CANNABIS MANAGER based on the Solana blockchain.
 This administrator will allow users to create events, participate as collaborators, sell